 (2) An owner of eligible personal property shall claim the exemption under this section by annually filing an affidavit with the local tax collecting unit in which the eligible personal property is located not later than February 20 in each tax year.
 The affidavit shall be in a form prescribed by the state tax commission and shall include any address where any property owned by, leased to, or in the possession of that owner or a related entity is located within that local tax collecting unit.
 The affidavit shall require the owner to attest that the combined true cash value of all industrial personal property and commercial personal property in that local tax collecting unit owned by, leased to, or in the possession of that owner or a related entity on December 31 of the immediately preceding year is LESS than $80,000.00.

 (6) If a person fraudulently claims an exemption for personal property under this section, that person is subject to the penalties provided for in section 21(2).

-As a business owner you are required to file if you were in business as of December 31, each year.
-It is your obligation to complete the Personal Property Statement or Affidavit and submit to your local assessing office - whether a statement was mailed to you or not.
+As a business owner, you are required to file if you were in business as of December 31, each year.
+It is your obligation to complete the Personal Property Statement or Affidavit and submit it to your local assessing office - whether a statement was mailed to you or not.

 CAUTION: Read these instructions carefully before completing the form.
 Complete all sections.
 Because this form has been coded, it is imperative that it be returned to assure proper processing.
 If all of the personal property formerly in your possession has been removed from this assessing unit before December 31, each year, you must notify the assessor at once in order to change the records accordingly.
 This statement is subject to audit by State Tax Commission, County Equalization Department, and/or Assessor.